Technologicat/unpythonic/doc/features.md

    - Can be used both as a decorator and as a regular function.
      - As a regular function, `curry` itself is curried à la Racket.
 If it gets extra arguments (beside the function ``f``), they are the first step.
 This helps eliminate many parentheses.
    - **Caution**: If the positional arities of ``f`` cannot be inspected, currying fails, raising ``UnknownArity``.
 This may happen with builtins such as ``list.append``.
+ - `partial` with run-time type checking, which helps a lot with fail-fast in code that uses partial application.
+Type-checks arguments against type annotations, then delegates to `functools.partial`.
+Supports `unpythonic`'s `@generic` and `@typed` functions.
+Our `curry` uses this type-checking `partial` instead of the standard one, so currying supports fail-fast, too. **Added in v0.15.0.**
  - `composel`, `composer`: both left-to-right and right-to-left function composition, to help readability.
    - Any number of positional arguments is supported, with the same rules as in the pipe system.
 Multiple return values packed into a tuple are unpacked to the argument list of the next function in the chain.
    - `composelc`, `composerc`: curry each function before composing them.
 Useful with passthrough.